zdavison/miyagi/README.md

 ## Warning

 This is still very much in alpha development, so if you stumbled across this, welcome, feel free to play around, but probably don't use it in production yet.
+This is also why it's not in `cocoapods` yet.

+## Installation

+Copy `Miyagi.h` and `Miyagi.m` into you project, then import `Miyagi.h`.

 ## Overview